 Once we’ve established that a bolt is a Grade 2, you now know two important things.
 You know that the bolt is an inch-series bolt.
 And you know what its minimum tensile strength is.
 Well, once you know the diameter of the bolt, that is.
 For diameters of ¼ inch through ¾ inch, the minimum tensile strength is 74ksi (thousand pounds force per square inch).
 For diameters over ¾ inch through 1-1/2 inches, the minimum tensile strength is 60ksi.
 Fasteners with these tensile strengths would be considered to be low strength fasteners.
 These strengths can generally be achieved without heat-treating the parts.

-Here’s our second example, and this time there will actually be a grade marking:
+Our second example, Figure 3, will actually have a grade marking:

 Finally, our last example from SAE J429:

 Here we have a bolt head with the Wilson-Garner manufacturer mark and six radial lines.
 These radial lines indicate that the bolt is a Grade 8 bolt.